Natural resources of Azerbaijan: Non-metallic mining resources

 There are raw materials in the Garadagh field, which are suitable for cement production (Shakhga limestone, Garadagh clay, etc.).
 Many clay deposits for drilling, brick and ceramics are exploited.
 The limestone deposit with 8.3 thousand m3 is determined which is suitable for the production of flysch and carbide in the territory of Siyazan region.

 The volcanic ash-tuff is a zeolite raw material and the belonged field (Aydagh) is located in 7 km north-western of Tovuz.
 The average thickness of the volcanic ash and tuff in the Aydagh field is 25-30m.
 And it is among Santonian-Campanian carbonate deposits.
 Moreover, zeolites(clinoptilolites) mixed with 20-80% silica have been found within these tuffs.
 The average amount of zeolite on that deposit is 55%.
 Estimated potential reserve of Aidagh tuffs is 20 mln tons.

 Semi-precious and precious minerals (gems) were reported to be associated with the Dashcasan and Ordubad skarn ore deposits (granite, garnet, amethyst) of Lesser Caucasus, as well as volcanic rocks with Gadabay (tourmaline) and Khanlar regions (chalcedony, agate, heliotrop).

-There are large-scale deposits of dolomite nearby Nehram village (Nakhchivan AR) and Boyanata Mountain (Gobustan).
-Quartz sand for the glass production was found in Gobustan, Absheron peninsula and Guba region.
+There are large-scale deposits of dolomite in the nearby Nehram village (Nakhchivan AR) and Boyanata Mountain (Gobustan).
+Quartz sand for glass production was found in Gobustan, Absheron peninsula and Guba region.

 There are chemical paints in Dashkesen, Shamakhi, Kalbajar and Khanlar districts.

-The mud with medical treatment properties is located in the Absheron Peninsula, Masazir Lake, Gobustan and Lower Kura and in areas where mud volcanoes outbursts are pervasive.
+The mud with medical treatment properties is located in the Absheron Peninsula, Masazir Lake, Gobustan and Lower Kura, and in areas where mud volcano outbursts are pervasive.

-The Mud Volcanos
+The mud volcanoes

 Azerbaijan is known as a unique and classic development zone of mud volcanoes on the Earth.
 The 344 of the 2000 widely known mud volcanoes on the Earth are located in the east of Azerbaijan and in the Caspian Sea boundary.
 Most of the mud volcanoes are spread over Baku and the Absheron Peninsula, and some of them have been formed as a natural monument.

 Mud volcanoes play an important role in placing exploration wells of oil and gas fields without extra surveying costs.
 Additionally, mud volcano clays are considered to be useful and important minerals.
-Also, volcanic mud is successfully used in the treatment of many diseases - nervous system, skin and bone joints.
+Also, volcanic mud is successfully used in the treatment of many diseases of the nervous system, skin and bone joints.
 At the same time, volcanoes are important in terms of prediction of events such as seismic events and earthquakes.